 Small Optic Nerves and Blindness

 Schizencephaly is often diagnosed by first noticing pale or small optic nerves.
-It is a characteristic found almost every case.
-Cortical blindness is not a factor, the nerve that relays the picture to the back of the brain is damaged meaning children are pronounced legally blind but can see.
+It is a characteristic found with Schizencephaly at times.
 What vision is relayed to the brain is unknown but the brain has amazing healing properties and often children learn ways of seeing with different ways of looking, such as tilting the head to another direction or to the side of the object.
 Another mystery of Schizencephaly.

 An underlying result of Schizencephaly is tight muscles and atrophy (Cerebral Palsy).
 Surgeries are needed to remove tightness.
 Those can range from Botox injections to release stiffness or muscle lengthening and adduct releases ( cuts into the muscles) to allow muscles to grow with the bones.